tn8or/addrToCsv/Readme.md

-util for converting a danish address extract into csv format; pretty internal stuff
+#util for converting a danish address extract into csv format; pretty internal stuff
+##The address extract is from KMD, as an extract from the address registry.
+This is just for sanitizing the output a bit, to use it more programmatically

 Input file could look like this - a sequence of control codes describing the street, and then residents on said street.
+'''
 Column descriptions:
 Column 0 variants:
     00: Street name